emolter/shift_stack_moons/README.md

 # usage
 command-line application: "python shift_and_stack.py -h" for help

+as a Python import: the preferred method. see the docstring of shift\_stack\_moons

 # caveats
-this has only been tested on a single Neptune dataset observed with the NIRC2 narrow camera.
-Your mileage may vary.

-shift_and_stack.py scrapes the FITS header of input images for the following keywords: ROTPOSN, DATE-OBS, EXPSTART, NAXIS1, NAXIS2, ITIME, COADDS if you are using any instrument other than Keck NIRC2, you will likely need to replace these hard-coded keywords
+shift_and_stack.py scrapes the FITS header of input images for the following keywords: ROTPOSN, DATE-OBS, EXPSTART, NAXIS1, NAXIS2, ITIME, COADDS if you are using any instrument other than Keck NIRC2, you will likely need to replace these hard-coded keywords.
+I plan to make this more generic eventually, but I'm paid to do science, not code.
+If you want to help out, make a pull request!

 # dependencies
-requires the Astropy-affiliated package image_registration: https://pypi.org/project/image_registration/
+requires the Astropy-affiliated package image\_registration: https://pypi.org/project/image_registration/

 all other dependencies should be included with a usual Python Anaconda release